Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "What to do when busy mornings changes your routine plan" belongs in the blog because it explains the decision before the download.
-For "What to do when busy mornings changes your routine plan", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
-This article gives context for "What to do when busy mornings changes your routine plan", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Routine adjustment: busy mornings" belongs in the blog because it explains the decision before the download.
+For "Routine adjustment: busy mornings", the reader may be in a beginner routine that needs one clear focus area, not another exercise list, and the job is to set a comfort boundary before trying a new movement.
+This article gives context for "Routine adjustment: busy mornings", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway